yast/yast.github.io/doc/development-tips.md

 It's also possible to use the ```startshell=1``` in Linuxrc to start a bash shell with full access to the installation system before running the installer itself.
-In this way it's not only possible to modify any Yast file in advance but also to configure the network or any other aspect of the system.
+In this way it's not only possible to modify any YaST file in advance but also to configure the network or any other aspect of the system.
 More information can be found in
 [this Kobliha's blog